 Next, seek medical attention as soon as possible.
 Although a dog bite may appear minor, dog bite injuries carry a high risk of infection.
 Therefore, seek medical attention and retain all paperwork related to the dog attack.
 Vancouver dog bite attorneys use this documentation to help you obtain the compensation you need.

 Next, gather the available evidence.
 If possible, document facts surrounding the dog attack.
-For example, take photographs of the dog and the attack scene.
+For example, take photographs of the dog and the scene of the attack.
 If anyone witnessed the attack, get their name and contact information.
 Be sure to save any records from medical treatment that you received.

 And then contact a Vancouver dog bite legal team.
 Pursuing a personal injury lawsuit for injuries after a dog attack may become complex quickly.
 Many who have experienced a dog attack understand that injuries may not always be physical but emotional.
 It’s crucial to recover just compensation for all the injuries suffered.
 Skilled Vancouver dog bite attorneys diligently advocate for you to focus on your recovery.